ICA-EGAD/RiC-O/diagrams/Readme.md

 # Diagrams

-This is where you will find some diagrams that show some of the components of RiC-O. Some of these diagrams may be used for illustrating RiC-O introduction.
+This is where you will find some diagrams that show some of the components of RiC-O.

+The diagrams may, either display a part of RiC ontology itself, or illustrate how you can represent some real world cases using RiC-O.

 The diagrams are drawn with https://www.draw.io/.
-Each folder contains the diagram in XML and renditions in PDF and PNG.
-In the language of RiC these are three instantiations for each diagram!
+Each folder contains the diagram in XML and renditions in JPEG.
+In RiC language these are two instantiations for each diagram!